 How do I claim if I already get tax credits?

-If you already claim working tax credit and want to claim child tax credit or vice versa, you do not need to fill in a new claim form.
-You can phone the Tax Credit Helpline on 0345 300 3900 (textphone 0345 300 3909) or tell HMRC using the tax credit on-line service on GOV.UK and they will amend your claim.
+If you already claim working tax credit and want to claim child tax credit or vice versa, you do not need to go through a new claim form.
+You can phone the Tax Credit Helpline on 0345 300 3900 (textphone 0345 300 3909) or tell HMRC using the tax credit online service on GOV.UK and they will amend your claim.

 What if my income is too high to claim tax credits?